MaxKampsVu/VisualAidProject/README.md

 > ⚠️ **Note:** As this is a prototype, the full user interaction is not implemented.
 Some input values are currently hardcoded to demonstrate the system’s functionality.

-> ⚠️ **Note:** As this is a prototype, voice recognition may not work for certain inputs.
+> ⚠️ **Note:** Voice recognition may not work for certain inputs.
 When prompted by the system, you can try interacting with the system using personal details like your own **name**, **date of birth**, etc. If your queries are not understood, please fall back on the **example sentences** provided as comments in the demo files.

+> ⚠️ **Note:** When prompted to confirm an input (e.g. when asked: "Did I understand you correctly?"), please say "yes you did" or "no you did not".
+Other answers are not reliably recognized

 ## ⚙️ Installation